munirawuzgd/munirawuzgd/README.md

 ## Hi I'm Muna 👋

-**munirawuzgd/munirawuzgd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Second year Software Engineering student at the University of Waikato, New Zealand.
+Im a Second year Software Engineering student at the University of Waikato, New Zealand.
 Im passionate about software development and enjoy building applications while continously learning by the day.

 **Teck Stack**